-Lindsey Love is a Bridal Stylist for BHLDN, providing a personalized shopping experience for brides and guiding them to the styles for their big day and beyond.
+Lindsey Love is a Senior Brand Stylist for BHLDN, providing a personalized shopping experience for brides and guiding them to the styles for their big day and beyond.

 Choosing a designer dress will also cost you more.
 Pnina Tornai, Vera Wang, and Oscar De La Renta are just a few that tend to be on the pricier end.
 Nowadays, online retailers such as Floravere, BHLDN, and Azazie offer stylish and on-trend dresses for a fraction of the cost.
 Bonus?
 These companies offer home try-on options to give you the flexibility of trying styles on in your own time.

 While you might think your wedding look is all about the dress, your accessories play a huge part in bringing your vision together.
 Make sure you budget for things like jewelry, shoes, lingerie, and a veil or headpiece (which can range from $250 to $400).

 If you’re going with an elaborate gown, keep your accessories lowkey.
 If you choose a more simple dress, use the extra space in your budget to glam it up with anything from belts to bold necklaces.

 Not only will buying last season’s styles help you save big, but shopping in the winter and summer will also help you snag deals.
 Some retailers, boutiques, and designers have sales to clear out gowns from previous collections.
 Attending a sample sale or ordering your gown at a trunk show (which will usually save you around 20%) are simple ways to save even more on your ideal dress.